deeptho/neumodvb/docs/viewing.md

 * `Toggle Overlay` (`Ctrl-O`).
-This activates the on-screen display, which displays signal levels, and some program information, but also - at the bottom - some information about the current playback position when in timeshift mode.
+This activates the on-screen display, which displays signal levels, and some program information, but also - at the bottom - some information about the current playback position when in time shift mode.

 The screenshot below shows the on-screen display.
 It displays information about the live channel.
-In the example, playback has been paused and therefore the live channel is in "TIMESHIFT" mode.
+In the example, playback has been paused and therefore the live channel is in "TIME SHIFT" mode.
 The navigation bar at the bottom shows the duration of the current
 program: it runs from 01:00 to 03:00.
 It also shows that the program has started only a few minutes
-ago: the orange region indicates the available timeshift data.
+ago: the orange region indicates the available time shift data.
 This area will grow over time.

 When one of the playing services is focused (as indicated by a yellow border), also some keys for "trick" play will be enabled: